FAQs

 • Yes.
 All travel, accommodation, breakfast and lunch costs will be fully covered.

 • Absolutely.
-You’ll engage with your cohort weekly during the online EU AI Policy Fundamentals Programme and in person during the Brussels Summit.
+You’ll engage with your cohort weekly during the online European AI Policy Fundamentals Programme and in person during the Brussels Summit.
 Fellows also collaborate on assignments and attend speaker events.
 During the placement period, monthly meetups in Brussels are arranged, and we facilitate ongoing connections with past Talos Fellows.

 • The fellowship has received support from Open Philanthropy, EA Funds, and a number of independent donors.
 The Talos Fellowship accepts general financial contributions of any amount.
 If you’d like to help support our work, please get in touch.

-• We aim to have 15 to 25 people in each cohort.
+• We aim to have 15 to 20 people in each cohort.

 • We strive to recruit a cohort from a diversity of backgrounds.
 We recognise the unique challenges that people from underrepresented backgrounds face in fields such as this.
 We strongly encourage individuals from these groups to apply, and we will work hard to ensure they match with a suitable host organisation and receive tailored mentorship and support that will enable them to succeed in their fellowship.
 All work samples are graded blind and we consider the composition of the entire cohort when selecting fellows.